ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 [Atomic Disassembler.](https://soundcloud.com/yusuke-7328/atomic-disassembler)

-This title summarizes the goal behind this song pretty well.
-The tiebreaker for this year's Quarterfinals by [CS4W](https://soundcloud.com/yusuke-7328) has arrived, being a Gothic Hardcore song, mixed with Hi-tech and Drum & Bass elements, for one of the most insane mixes of genres I've ever seen, and the map by [My Angel Seia](https://osu.ppy.sh/users/17797595) has absolutely nothing angelic about it.
-The easy parts are when 220BPM streams are mapped at the normal SV, but whenever you see a single SV slowdown in this map, the only answer is to run, frankly.
+This title summarises the goal behind this song pretty well.
+The tiebreaker for this year's Quarterfinals by [CS4W](https://soundcloud.com/yusuke-7328) is a Gothic Hardcore song mixed with Hi-tech and Drum & Bass elements, an insane mixes of genres to be sure.

+The map by [My Angel Seia](https://osu.ppy.sh/users/17797595) has absolutely nothing angelic about it.
+The easy parts are when 220 BPM streams are mapped at the normal SV, but whenever you see a single SV slowdown in this map, the only answer is to run, frankly.

 ### Semifinals